What Works Cities: A Practical Guide for Local Governments

 Investing in city’s foundational data practices can lead to better results for residents.
 Additionally, there is tremendous value in building a data foundation and data capacity to support city efforts and the goals your city has set!

-What is What Works Cities?
+What is the What Works Cities Initiative?

 What Works Cities (WWC) was launched by Bloomberg Philanthropies in April 2015 to help local governments use data and evidence effectively to tackle their most pressing challenges and improve residents’ lives.